HIV and Hepatitis Pre and Post Test Discussion - A short course for infection prevention and control practitioners

 - Extend their ability to employ basic counselling skills including listening, questioning, reflecting and summarising

-Successful completion of this course will result in midwives being certified as a prescribed person under section 132 and section 134 of the Victorian Health and Wellbeing Act 2009.
+Successful completion of this course will result in practitioners being certified as a prescribed person under section 132 and section 134 of the Victorian Health and Wellbeing Act 2009.

 La Trobe University, Level 20, room 20.02 (Boardroom)